tylerzak/configure-vpn/README.md

 <img src="https://i.gyazo.com/6b8b102cc627ee5e681de36da45d035a.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, I signed up and installed Proton VPN.
+After the virtual machine was set up, I proceeded to sign up for a Proton VPN account.
+Following the account creation, I downloaded and installed the Proton VPN client on the VM.
+The installation process was straightforward, and I ensured the client was properly configured before proceeding.
 </p>
 <br />